Feyerabend/cc/ch05/addition/functional/README.md

 #### Reading

-- Tran, Minh Quang. *The Art of Functional Programming*.
-Wiley, 2019.
+- Tran, M. Q. (2019).
+The art of functional programming.
+Wiley.
   - A deep dive into functional programming, this book explores the underlying principles and practices of FP, while addressing real-world challenges and solutions.
 It introduces functional programming in an accessible way, focusing